julzaza/wildwitchherbs/_posts/2025-07-11-st-john-sun-water.md

   - folk magic
   - herbal witchcraft

-faq_for_ai:
+faq:
   - question: "Is St. John’s Wort safe to use in sun water?"
-    answer: "Yes, when handled properly.
-Use identified flowers, avoid prolonged sun exposure in the jar if drinking, and always strain herbs after infusion.
-For internal consumption, check for sun sensitivity and interactions with medications."
+    answer: "When properly identified and handled with care, St. John’s Wort has long been used in traditional sun-based preparations.
+Many practitioners choose external or ritual use, and herbs should always be strained after infusion."

-  - question: "Which moon or sun phases are best for St. John’s Wort sun water?"
+  - question: "Which sun phases are best for St. John’s Wort sun water?"
-    answer: "Use during the summer solstice, St. John's Day (June 24), or any bright, sunny day to harness solar energy, joy, and courage.
-Full sun strengthens its protective and uplifting qualities."
+    answer: "St. John’s Wort sun water is traditionally made during the summer solstice, on St. John’s Day (June 24), or on bright, sunny days associated with vitality, joy, and protective solar energy."

   - question: "Can St. John’s Wort sun water be consumed?"
-    answer: "Yes, if prepared safely with clean water and properly identified flowers.
-Avoid long sun exposure and strain the herbs to prevent bacterial growth.
-For most adults, small amounts are safe, but check for interactions with medications."
+    answer: "Historically, small amounts were used in folk traditions, but many modern practitioners prefer external or ritual use only.
+St. John’s Wort is known in herbal lore for its strength and should be approached with caution, especially alongside medications."

   - question: "What are the protective and magical uses of St. John’s Wort sun water?"
-    answer: "It lifts the spirits, dispels gloom, strengthens courage, supports clarity, and protects against negative energy.
-Traditionally used in midsummer rituals, sun water can anoint the body, space, or charms."
+    answer: "It is traditionally used to lift the spirits, dispel heaviness, strengthen courage, invite clarity, and protect against unwanted or stagnant energy, especially in midsummer rituals."

-schema: true
-schema_type: "Article"

 ---

 ## It's Golden Light for Heavy Days